Cheyenne Photos

 Indeed, after Horn's statements to LeFors, Horn was arrested in the bar of the Inter-Ocean.

-Ford is generally credited with precluding the Colorado Consitution from eliminating sufferage for Blacks by successfully lobbying Congress against statehood until the proposed Constitution protected the right to vote.
-In contrast, Wyoming's statehood was delayed because of its refusal to eliminate universal sufferage.
-In 1898, Ford was named to the Denver Social Register, the first Black to be so honored.
+In 1898, Barney Ford was named to the Denver Social Register, the first Black to be so honored.
 By the time of his death in 1902, Ford had amassed a fortune of over $500,000 in 1902 dollars.
 Today, a brass plaque on a wall on Blake Street near Coors Field, makes note of Ford and his Inter-Ocean hotel.
+A stained class window in the Colorado also honors his memory.

 The Inter-Ocean burned on December 19, 1916.
 Six, all from the same family, were killed in the fire including the father who was killed when he leaped from a third-floor window and fell into live electric wires and a nine-month old baby who was rescued by firemen but later died from burns.
 Fifteen others were saved by firemen.